Materials-Consortia/OPTIMADE/optimade.rst

 **OPTIONAL keys:**

+.. _definition of the $id field in Physical Unit Definitions:

 - :field:`$id`: String.
   A static IRI identifier that is a URN or URL representing the specific version of the Physical Unit Definition.
+  (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)
   It SHOULD NOT be changed as long as the Physical Unit Definition remains the same, and SHOULD be changed when the definition changes.
-  The Physical Unit Definition SHOULD be regarded as the same if the only changes that have been made are to the following specific fields at any level: :field:`deprecated`, :field:`$comment`.
+  Physical Unit Definitions SHOULD be regarded as the same if they only differ by:

-  (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)
+  - Additions of annotating notes to end of the :field:`description` field.
+  - Changes to the following specific fields at any level: :field:`deprecated` and :field:`$comment`.

 - :field:`property-format`: String.
   Specifies the minor version of the Property Definitions format that the Physical Units Definition is expressed in.